 For thirteen years I have been taking classes, sometimes 1 class at a time to obtain my doctorate in Naturopathic medicine with a specialty in Ayurvedic practice.
 I finished my last class 2 months ago and took my prep class to finally be able to take the exam.
 Last Thursday I took my board exam and passed with flying colors.
 I should have been shouting from the rooftop, I should have been over the moon happy to tell everyone.
 So why wasn't I?

 For thirteen years few people knew I was continuing my education.
-This was something for me, and honestly I didn’t want to share this piece until I was sure I could pass.
+This was something for me, and honestly I didn't want to share this piece until I was sure I could pass.
 I have had many moments of feeling dumb and stupid, especially in high school when my grades where less than great, then trying to pass an insurance test (failing 3 times) and realizing this was not really what I wanted to do with my life.
-I found myself apologizing to people I had felt I let down; apologizing for having a bigger vision for my career and life.
+I found myself apologizing to people I felt I let down; apologizing for having a bigger vision for my career and life.
 So this has been a well kept secret that has stayed between minimal people.

-I often downplay the major things that go on in my life out of fear.
+I often downplay the major things that go on in my life our of fear.
 I am fearful of being judged.
 I do it with pageantry, my education, my book, my cancer fight, even major awards.

 I know how it feels to be torn down, doubted, criticized, and scrutinized.
 I have dealt with it many times.
 Each time making it harder to accept who I am.